 Residential care facility flu outbreaks

-Testing is up and people are sick
+Testing is up, and people are sick

-But have a look at the graph of the proportion of those samples that test positive for flu (blue line in the graph below).
-It’s all over the place by comparison.
 That’s because flu seasons are complex.
-Sorry, But they are.
+Sorry, but they are.
 There’s no simple answer that can be reached by guessing.
-They reply on the population’s immunity, age, the nature of the flu viruses in the local ecosystem and those which seed that ecosystem from overseas as well as the vaccine and the weather.
+They rely on the population’s immunity, age, the nature of the local flu viruses this season and those that seed that ecosystem from overseas, as well as the vaccine, testing capacity, test ordering and the weather.

 And a paper released overnight explaining some of the virology (based around haemagglutinin sequencing and analysis) agrees.[1]